 Bob Bowman performs intricate, classical-inspired

-arrangements of traditional Celtic and American music from the past 300 years interspersed with familiar jazz and pop standards, tunes by friends, and his own original music composed over the past 35 years.
-His solo guitar style is reminiscent Ď60ís British Isles musicians Bert Jansch, John Renbourn, and Davy Graham, with influences from a diverse lot of American guitarists such as John Fahey, Lenny Breau, and Eric Schoenberg.
-Bobís instrumental style appeals to all ages and provides a wonderful, non-intrusive accompaniment to fine dining, gallery openings, receptions, and more.
+arrangements of traditional Celtic and American music from the past 300 years interspersed with familiar jazz and pop standards, tunes by friends, and his own compositions which borrow from all those styles.
+His playing is reminiscent Ď60ís British Isles musicians Bert Jansch, John Renbourn, and Davy Graham, with influences from a diverse lot of American guitarists such as John Fahey, Lenny Breau, and Eric Schoenberg.
+Bobís live performances appeal to all ages providing entertaining, unintrusive accompaniment to fine dining, parties, receptions, outdoor events, and more.

 For more than three decades Bob has been respected for his guitar, banjo, and mandolin work as a soloist and with various vocalists and groups, including the popular Celtic band, Kitchen Junket.
 He has arranged and recorded several instrumental soundtracks for documentary films by PBS, National Geographic, and independent filmmakers.

 Bob took a 20 year break from live